Lead & Our Environment

 Your house, apartment, or living space should be a safe place for you and your family without risks such as lead poisoning.
 Unfortunately, if you live in a low-income neighborhood or a house built before 1978, you or your children may be exposed to lead without realizing it.
 Lead can contaminate the air you breathe, the food you eat, or the water you drink, causing you or your loved ones to be poisoned.

-If lead poisoning occurs in your home, you may have several different legal claims depending on the specific facts and circumstances of your case.
 The calculation of damages usually depends on the extent of the harm suffered and factors such as medical costs, lost wages, and the costs of rehabilitation.
 In children, this cost may be particularly high.
 Lead poisoning can lead to mental disabilities that could significantly limit the child’s success in school and the workplace.

 In some cases, if a court determines that the defendant acted willfully to expose you or your loved one to toxic lead, significant punitive damages may also be awarded.